sake92/nand2tetris/projects/08/README.md

 Implementation tips:

 1. Tests under folder `ProgramFlow` and `FunctionCalls/SimpleFunction` test are **standalone** VM files.
 This means that NO BOOTSTRAP CODE is required!
-(You'll get an error!)
+(You'll get an error otherwise!)

-2. Tests under folder `FunctionCalls` except `SimpleFunction` DO REQUIrE BOOTSTRAP CODE!
+2. Tests under folder `FunctionCalls` except `SimpleFunction` DO REQUIRE BOOTSTRAP CODE!
-And they are treated as **folder** of VM files.
+And they are treated as **folders** of VM files.
 You should generate just one big ASM file! :)

 Good luck!